 By December 2006, the last conscripts finished their military service, and on 1 January 2007, Latvia became country that has solely professional armed forces.
-After the full-scale invasion in Ukraine started and geopolitical situation in the region became more complicated, the Republic of Latvia changed its attitude towards security provision and in 2023 became a first state in NATO that re-established the conscription service or so-called National Defence Service (NDS).
-At this moment NAF are formed by regular forces, the National Defence Service, the National Guard and reserve of the NAF.
+After the full-scale invasion in Ukraine started and geopolitical situation in the region became more complicated, the Republic of Latvia adjusted its policy towards security provision and in 2023 became a first state in NATO that re-established the conscription service or so-called NDMS.